gokcehan/lf/doc.md

 # PUSH MAPPINGS

 The usual way to map a key sequence is to assign it to a named or unnamed command.
-While this provides a clean way to remap builtin keys as well as other commands, it can be limiting at times.
+While this provides a clean way to remap built-in keys as well as other commands, it can be limiting at times.
-For this reason `push` command is provided by lf.
+For this reason, the `push` command is provided by lf.
 This command is used to simulate key pushes given as its arguments.
 You can `map` a key to a `push` command with an argument to create various keybindings.